Veronika-Ivanova/NetworkScience/README.md

-Network Science course homework HSE spring 2021
+Network Science course HSE spring 2021
 Social Network Analysis Project
 The aim of the project is to provide descriptive analysis for social ego-network.